weegary/PythonBasic/Chp2.md

-# Chapter 2: Python Fundemental - Data Types
+# Chapter 2: Data Types

 The basic data types used in Python are:
 - String